mars-project/mars/README.rst

 Running on a single machine including thread-based scheduling, local cluster scheduling which bundles the whole distributed components.
-Mars is also easy to scale out to a cluster by starting different components of Mars distributed runtime on different machines in the cluster.
+Mars is also easy to scale out to a cluster by starting different components of mars distributed runtime on different machines in the cluster.

 Threaded
 ````````

-`execute` method will by default run on the thread-based scheduler.
+``execute`` method will by default run on the thread-based scheduler on a single machine.

 .. code-block:: python